nsgrantham/mimix/README.md

     simulation-results
 ```

+Run `./simulation-study/run-simulation-study.sh -r 50 -o simulation-study/results` to reproduce the simulation study with 50 replicates.
+A single simulation replicate, which fits all three models (MIMIX, MIMIX w/o Factors, and PERMANOVA), takes around 20 minutes to run on a single core of a 2.3 GHz Intel Core i5 processor.
+Therefore, a full run of the simulation study with 50 replicates of each of 30 settings parallelized across 20 cores requires about 30 hours.

 ## Data analysis

-Run `./nutnet-analysis/run-nutnet-analysis.sh -d nutnet-analysis/full-data -o nutnet-analysis -f 166 -i 20000 -b 10000 -t 20 -c 1` to reproduce the full NutNet data analysis.
-To demo the analysis on a dataset of reduced dimensionality, replace `nutnet-analysis/full-data` with `nutnet-analysis/reduced-data` and reduce the number of factors (`-f`) to 100 or fewer.

-This depends primarily on `scripts/fit-mcmc.jl` which allows the user to fit a model with their own configurations.
+Run `scripts/fit-mcmc.jl` to fit a model to microbiome data from a designed experiment.
 A call to this script may look like the following:

 ```
 mkdir nutnet-analysis-results